-- 1.1 This application is submitted under the provisions of Section 191 of the Town and Country Planning Act 1990 (as amended by Section 10 of the Planning and Compensation Act 1991) which states that if any person wishes to ascertain whether: - (a) any existing use of buildings or other land is lawful; - (b) any operations which have been carried out in, on, over or under land are lawful; or - (c) any other matter constituting a failure to comply with any condition or limitation subject to which planning permission has been granted is lawful, they may make an application for the purpose to the Local Planning Authority specifying the land and describing the use, operations or other matter.
-If, on an application under this section, the Planning Authority are provided with information satisfying them that the use or operations described in the application would have been lawful when instituted, or begun at the time of the application, they should issue a Lawful Development Certificate to that effect.
+- 1.1 This application is submitted under the provisions of Section 192 of the Town and Country Planning Act 1990 (as amended by Section 10 of the Planning and Compensation Act 1991) which states that if any person wishes to ascertain whether: - (a) any proposed use of buildings or other land, or - (b) any operations proposed to be carried out in, on, over or under land, would be lawful, they may make an application for the purpose to the Planning Authority specifying the land and describing the use or operations in question.
+If, on an application under this section, the Planning Authority are provided with information satisfying them that the use or operations described in the application would be lawful if instituted, or begun at the time of the application, they should issue a Lawful Development Certificate to that effect.

-1.2 The application is being submitted in order to seek Staffordshire Moorlands Council's confirmation that the siting of an existing caravan, within the garden grounds of Cross Roads Cottage, and its use for ancillary residential purposes, would be lawful having regard to the relevant provisions of the 1990 Town and Country Planning Act.
+1.2 The application is being submitted in order to seek Staffordshire Moorlands District Council's confirmation that the proposed siting of a replacement caravan, within the garden grounds of Wild Thorn Farmhouse, for ancillary residential use, would be lawful having regard to the provisions of the 1990 Act.
+The new caravan will replace an older caravan that had been on the site for 18+ years, and was used by the previous owners as a residential 'annex' to the main dwelling.